cultureandempire/cultureandempire.github.io/README.md

 The wired Internet was, until recently, not very different.

 As late as 2010, all of sub-Saharan Africa had only four lines to the outside world: the high-capacity fiber-optic cables that criss-cross the world's waters.
 The first of these was the SAT-3, which ran from Portugal around the West African coast, down to South Africa, then across the Indian Ocean to India.
 The others -- TEAMs, Seacom, and EASSy -- linked the East African coast to Sudan.
-EASSy was launched in 2003, and finally came online in 2008.
+EASSy was launched in 2003, and finally came on line in 2008.
 SAT-3 connects to nine African cities: Dakar, Abidjan, Accra, Cotonou, Lagos, Douala, Libreville, Cacuaco, and Melkbosstrand.

 SAT-3 missed about twelve countries on the way, including both Congos.
 Still, it worked and in theory, the lucky citizens of those cities should have been able to get cheap access to that vast fiber-optic bandwidth ... except that these links to the outside world were built and owned by the same cartels of crooks that ran the ports: the ruling elites of African nations who had no interest in wealth generation unless it was for themselves and their families.
-The cost of wired Internet when EASSy came online in 2010 with its 4,720 gigabit capacity was about $5,000 to 10,000 for a 256 kilobit (not kilobyte) link.
+The cost of wired Internet when EASSy came on line in 2010 with its 4,720 gigabit capacity was about $5,000 to 10,000 for a 256 kilobit (not kilobyte) link.

 That was about 50 times the price of a similar link in the US, which is not known for its competitive market.
 In relative terms, if you compare the per-capita gross domestic product (GDP) of Nigeria (one of the SAT-3 countries) against the US, there is a difference of 30 times, so that Internet price ticket is almost *1,500 times higher*.

 Think about this for a minute as you surf the Web.
 Imagine being asked to pay $30,000 per month for an ADSL link that costs you $20 today, and you start to understand what kinds of hurdles ordinary Africans -- who are very aware of what the Internet offers -- have faced as they tried to get hooked into the modern world over the last decade.

 Keep this in mind when you see a young black man who has walked and hitched in constant danger from West Africa across the Sahara, and has managed to cross the Mediterranean and make it to safety in Spain or Italy.
-Before sneering at one more unwanted economic refugee, ask yourself, "*What drives these young men to cross deserts and seas at terrible risk in pursuit of a life of inevitable marginalization in a hostile West?*" Perhaps part of it is simply the desperate need to get online and become a citizen of the new world.
+Before sneering at one more unwanted economic refugee, ask yourself, "*What drives these young men to cross deserts and seas at terrible risk in pursuit of a life of inevitable marginalization in a hostile West?*" Perhaps part of it is simply the desperate need to get on line and become a citizen of the new world.

-Lacking data, it's impossible to know how important getting online is to young Africans.
+Lacking data, it's impossible to know how important getting on line is to young Africans.
 Speaking from personal experience, I'd place it about as high as getting an education, spouse, house, and family.

 The only competition to expensive fixed Internet used to be the "very small aperture terminal" (VSAT) satellite system.
 In 2010, the cost of a VSAT package was about $8,500 for setup and equipment, and $5,000 for a 128KB (combined up and down bandwidth) link per month, surprisingly close to the SAT-3 costs.
 You could get VSAT if you were a government official or wealthy businessman.
 The common people had cybercafé clusters where several hundred people shared one VSAT link.
 And these were the lucky ones.